SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ![A Spec presenter using an `SpAthensPresenter`. % width=60&label=athens3](figures/athens.png)

 This example is simple because we did not cover the rendering that may have to be invalidated if something changes, but it shows the key aspect of the architecture.
-The same approach lets you use Alexandrie.
+You can do the same using the Alexandrie new canvas based on Cairo.
+Notice that here we directly draw on the canvas without manipulating Morphic objects.
+This is what we will do in a following section.

 ### Roassal Spec integration

-In this section, we describe how you can define a Spec presenter that let you draw Roassal visualisations.
+In this section, we describe how you can define a Spec presenter that lets you draw Roassal visualisations.

 Imagine that you want to draw using Roassal some shapes.
 Here we draw two boxes.
 But you can also draw paths and other graphical element.